AndreyShyshkin/DotFiles/README.md

 # DotFiles

-**Note:** If you are using Windows, make sure to use WSL 2.
+**Note:** If you are using Windows, ensure WSL 2 is set up.

 To enable WSL 2:

 1. Go to Windows components and activate the Linux for Windows subsystem.
-2. Check the WSL version using the command `wsl --set-version`.
-If the version is 1, use the command `wsl --set-version 2`.
+2. Check the WSL version using `wsl --set-version`.
+If it's 1, use `wsl --set-version 2`.
-3. After these procedures, you will be able to download any repository from the Microsoft Store.
+3. After these steps, download any repository from the Microsoft Store.

-If you want to edit the default directory, open `.bashrc`:
+To customize the default directory, open `.bashrc`:

 ```bash
 vim .bashrc
 ```

-Navigate to the end and add:
+Go to the end and add:

 ```bash
 cd YOURPATH
 ```

-For Windows path: `/mnt/YOURDISC/`. </br>
+For Windows path: `/mnt/YOURDISC/`.

-Or if you want to conect your win disc/folder
+Alternatively, to connect your Windows disk/folder:

 ```bash
 sudo vim /etc/wsl.conf
 ```

-and add
+Add:

 ```bash
 [automount]
 options = "metadata,umask=22,fmask=11"
 ```

-after open
+Then open:

 ```bash
 sudo vim /etc/fstab
 ```

-and add
+Add:

 ```bash
 [automount]
 YOURDISC/FOLDER: YOURPATH drvfs defaults 0 0
 ```

 ## Initial setup